aurule/npc/docs/commands.rst

 settings
 -------------------------------

 Open a settings file and optionally also its corresponding defaults.
+See :ref:`settings` for an overview of what each file can configure.

 Options
 ~~~~~~~